Geoff Westlake

 3) Christ is the First Fruits of the resurrection.

-4) Christ is given at Pentecost /Feast of Weeks /Second Harvest, to gather Gentile believers as a second harvest.
+4) Christ's Spirit is given at Pentecost /Feast of Weeks /Second Harvest, to gather Gentile believers as a second harvest.

-5) Trumpets will announce Christ's second coming, the start of the new age to come.
+5) Christ's return announced with Trumpets, will begin the new age to come.

-6) On Atonement Day, Christ will cover us when he Judges this mixed up world.
+6) Christ our Atonement will cover us when he Judges this mixed up world.

-7) Then Christ Shelters with us, as he has in the wilderness of this life, as he did as God in the flesh, does now by his Spirit, so he will dwell with us in the Heavenly feasting to come.
+7) Christ Tabernacles with us now by his Spirit, but will dwell with us in the Heavenly feasting to come.

-Although not all Christians observe these feasts, we can celebrate that Israel's core Scriptural feasts are fulfilled by the Messiah who grafts us in to His Story.
-Thus these feasts can bind us together very deeply.
+Although Christians don't have to observe these feasts, we can celebrate that Israel's core Scriptural feasts are fulfilled by the Messiah who grafts us in to His Story.
+Thus these feasts can bind us together deeply.

 New Life Church in Fremantle made these cards about Christ in the Calendar of feasts.
 I added the 8th.